How Have the Headlines Affected Your Growth Outlook?

 What is the problem/opportunity?

-The data (generated by Pitstop AnalyticsTM) revealed a major drain on productivity, as well as talent and resources.
+The data (generated by Pitstop AnalyticsTM) revealed a major drain on productivity, talent and resources.

-The busy leadership team was spending one third of its time (approx. 1.5 days per executive per week) on internal collaboration that adds little or no value.
+The busy leadership team spent one-third of its time (approximately 1.5 days per leader per week) on internal collaboration that adds little or no value.

 Thus, while the team has 10 members, its ‘functional size’ – that is the number that are doing effective work – is just 7 people.